-Crucial: If you are a young person living in Oxfordshire who is having difficulties as a result of substance misuse (your own or someone else's) you can get support from the Aquarius Service.
+Crucial: If you are a young person living in Oxfordshire with issues around substance misuse (your own or someone else's) you can get support.

 - Drugs are dangerous - because they act on the brain, sometimes unpredictably

 - Drugs can get in the way of other things in your life, especially if you become dependent or addicted

 Some people chose not to take drugs.
 But most people learn about drugs.
 This helps you understand risks and support friends and family.